Gangs: Vehicles impounded following tangi and anti social driving in Bay of Plenty - NZ Herald

 “This includes infringement notices for traffic-related offending such as allowing passengers to ride in a dangerous manner, and not wearing seatbelts.
 Three vehicles have been impounded at this stage.

-“This is on top of a successful operation on the day of the tangi and in the days following, which saw gang-related vehicles stopped and searched by Police under the Criminal Activity Intervention Legislation (CAIL) Act 2023,” he said.
+“This is on top of a successful operation on the day of the tangi and in the days following, which saw gang-related vehicles stopped and searched by Police under the Criminal Activity Intervention Legislation (CAIL) Act 2023.”

 As a result, nine people were arrested and three people have been summonsed to appear in court.